VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-2
+    Fixed IOS posts with images by using Expo ImageManipulator
+    Installation:
+    npx expo install expo-image-manipulator
+    additional for IOS:
+    npx pod-install

 ### 04-1
     Refined layout and functionality for PostScreen on both IOS and Android.